Frequently Asked Questions

 Q: How do I pay for sessions?

-A: Sessions cost £50 each.
-I can provide lower-cost concessionary rates to a set number of clients each month.
+A: By bank transfer.
 I ask for payment before the session takes place.
 I will send you a reminder the day before our session.
-Payment is via bank transfer and details will be sent to you in a client agreement.
+Payment details will be sent to you in advance of the first session.

 Q: What happens if I need to cancel a session?